wp-plugins/buddypress-multilingual/readme.txt

  * Enables multilingual BuddyPress components
  * Filters all links to maintain right language selection
- * Records language and allows Google translation for BuddyPress activity component
- * Allows translation control for each type of activity
+ * Allows translation for each site element

 = New!
 Customize BuddyPress further using Types and Views =